Crypt-Language/Crypt/README.md

 Crypt aims to be a powerful, yet easy to learn/use  programming language leveraging Java's libraries and cross-platform ability by running on the JVM.

 ## Compiler Pipeline
-Lexing -> Parsing -> Compiling to IR -> IR Compiles to JVM Bytecode.
+Lexing -> Parsing -> JVM Bytecode emitting -> Running
+But, before this...
+I will setup an interpreter to run the language

 ## Phase
 **In Development** : A new compiler is being actively developed, with updates being released every week.
 The full compiler, once completed, will be uploaded into this repository.